jerng/corner-store/README.md

 4.  ### Supporting Emergent Data Structures

-    Javascript did't make room for directed graphs to be first-class citizens.
+    Javascript didn't make room for directed graphs to be first-class citizens.
     To be fair, very few languages do.
 (And to be honest, I'm not quite sure what this would mean.)
 But directed graphs do need to be front and centre in our thought processes as programmers, because the world we are programming about